cometaj2/huckle/README.rst

 - Use as a python library along with simple stdin-and-stdout-like data streaming.

+- RFC 9457, per HCLI specification, to help yield consistent stderr output.

+- Customizable logging and log level configuration for debugging and for stderr messages.

+- HCLI configuration and credentials management via huckle commands

+- Keyring as credential helper (see `<https://github.com/jaraco/keyring>`_)

 To Do
 -----
-- Support HTTP, RFC 9457 to help yield consistent stderr output.

 - Fork restnavigator repo or otherwise adjust to use restnavigator with requests (single http client instead of two)

 - Support help docs output in the absence of man pages (e.g. git-bash on Windows)